About Jessica Laureano

 Influenced by her Portuguese heritage, Laureano draws from the quiet power of folklore, devotional artefacts, and domestic traditions.
 These references form an undercurrent in her work as a way of thinking about threshold moments, and the seen and unseen forces that shape a life.

 Her practice is grounded in beeswax as a primary material.
 Shaped by time, warmth, and human touch, wax is approached as a living material—one that bears trace, change, and use.
-It functions as a vessel for memory, care, and protection, rather than as surface or study.
+It functions as a vessel for memory, care, and protection.

 While informed by the past, Laureano’s studio is firmly contemporary.
 It prioritises clarity of form, thoughtful use of materials, and environmentally conscious production in a world where resources are increasingly finite.